Fbada006/Moveery/README.md

 </p>

 # Movies
-This is my app working with clean architecture
+This is my app working with clean architecture.
+It gets data from the TMDB API and entertains the user.